Ter4byte-lib/web-app-translator/README.md

 - Designing Flask routes that act as secure intermediaries between clients and external APIs.
 - Working with JSON payloads using `request.get_json()` and `jsonify()` to exchange structured data between JavaScript and Python.
-- Improving HTTP error handling by combining `response.raise_for_status()` with explicit request timeouts.
+- Improving HTTP error handling by combining `response.raise_for_status()` with explicit timeout values.
 - Separating configuration from application logic by loading sensitive values from environment variables instead of embedding them in source code.
 - Building asynchronous user interfaces using the Fetch API and `async`/`await` while keeping the page responsive.
 - Reducing duplicated template code by reusing shared Jinja components across multiple interface elements.